I love the well-thought out name and tagline of this simple snack: RxBar – As Prescribed By Nature.

 Each RxBar houses the equivalent of 3 egg whites, 1/2 fig, 2 dates, and 8 almonds or peanuts, for a nice 12 grams of protein per bar an no added sugars.
 Fittingly, the label states, “no gluten ~ no GMOs ~ no soy ~ no dairy ~ no BS”.
 We split one of each flavor to taste the whole range:

-Peanut Butter – Still on the chewy side but much softer than the Coconut Cacao (or any of the flavors) with a touch more sweetness and some serious peanutty intensity.
+Still on the chewy side but much softer than the Coconut Chocolate (or any of the flavors) with a touch more sweetness and some serious peanutty intensity.
 I liked this flavor, but something didn’t quite grab me.
 It needed something – maybe cinnamon? vanilla? salt?

 Overall, I loved the ingredient list of RxBars, much like ones I make at home, and found the flavors to be pleasant and not too sweet.
 I also thought these bars were a good nutritional value, providing both energy and satiety.
 However, I did find them to be a bit too thick and unctuous at times.
 Egg protein powder can do this – so I would probably prefer the bars were just a little lighter on the protein powder.